studio-thgie/phd.thgie.ch/output/game_science/choose_your_own_adventures_in_source_code.md

 Emulators are crucial to studying video games of the past.
 They re-enact computing platforms and enable access to systems no longer produced and maintained.
 Most emulator projects are community-driven, with a variety of approaches to accuracy and authenticity.
 Although being acknowledged as an influencing factor to the experience of video games (Wolf and Perron, 2014).
 Beyond describing their functionality, only few attempts were made to research them.

 For my case-study I chose the Versatile Commodore Emulator (VICE), an established software project and being in continuous development since 1993.
 VICE can emulate different Commodore models and configurations, hence the Versatile in its name.
 In my search for a fitting study object, I found the source code of VICE to be very well documented and commented.
 Further, VICE has also been written on academically, making it a perfect epistemic object (Höltgen, 2014, 2020) and opening it up to critical analysis.
-In my own approach, I engaged with VICE through distant and close reading methods. [^NOTE 1]
+In my own approach, I engaged with VICE through distant and close reading methods.
+[NOTE 1]

 My initial findings suggest that critical code analysis can be a valuable and veritable approach to researching programming code.
 Nonetheless, there is still work to be done concerning the specific textuality of source code, especially regarding larger code bases.